 Long Beach , CA (February 4, 2008) – Free Conferencing Corporation of America, the leading provider of FREE collaborative communications solutions, today announced the creation of the industry's first ad-supported free conferencing service - AdConferencing.com.
 Expanding on the company's suite of free and fee-based conferencing and collaboration solutions, AdConferencing.com integrates the technology of VoodooVox's In-Call Media™, offering a new approach to host teleconferences.

-“The launch of AdConferencing.com represents a new approach to offering teleconferencing services,” said David Erickson, CEO and Founder, Free Conferencing Corp. of America.
+“The launch of AdConferencing.com represents a new approach to offering teleconferencing services,” said David Erickson, Founder, Free Conferencing Corp. of America.
 “Working with VoodooVox, we can now leverage our pioneering conferencing and collaboration services to deliver the first ad-supported solution with the new AdConferencing.com.”

 Similar to traditional teleconferencing services, AdConferencing.com users are prompted to enter a pass code and will hear a brief ad-supported message as the parties are joined in the conference call.
 The message, inserted directly into the call stream by VoodooVox, replaces the standard ring that callers normally hear before connecting to a teleconference.